 So, who is this WTL guy?

-W. Thomas Leroux (hence the WTL) is a self-employed fellow do does technical support for small businesses (largely Macs), develops web sites, shoots & edits video, and does custom training courses living in Ottawa (Ontario, Canada), who runs this blogs, has videos online at YouTube and elsewhere.
-I can be also found scattered across the Internet: MySpace, Tribe.net, EhMac, Twitter, FaceBook, and elsewhere, including a .plan file from the early 1990s, if you know where to look.
+W. Thomas Leroux (hence the WTL) has run a small business since 1999, shooting & editing video, manages specialized web servers, and occasionally does custom training courses living in Ottawa (Ontario, Canada), who runs this blog, has videos online at YouTube and elsewhere.
+I can be also found scattered across the Internet – see the sidebar for links – and a .plan file from the early 1990s, if you know where to look.

-My wife Tracey and I have been married for over nine, ten, eleven, twelve, thirteen, fourteen years, and I am more in love with her now, than then.
-Together, we have produced two Belly Dance Instructional DVDs, and both work from home, operating our own businesses.
+My wife Tracey and I have been married for over nine, ten, eleven, twelve, thirteen, fourteen, fifteen, sixteen, seventeen, eighteen, nineteen twenty years and I am more in love with her now, than then.

 Back in February of 2005, I was one of the people who started the Bytown Mac User Group (ByMUG), originally created to serve the Market area and downtown Ottawa, which leads to the obvious statement that yes, I am a Mac user.
 I officially switched on December 27th, 2003, so that we could start preproduction on the aforementioned DVDs.